ItsAptitude/SimpleAuth/README.md

 This was orignally created by Prab: https://github.com/NotPrab/LoginSystem However, that was garbage so i improved it.

-- Now uses better HWID grabbing method that supports spoofers
+- Better HWID Method (Spoofer Support)
-- Doesn't use default proxy anymore (HTTP Debugger Protection)
+- Does Not Use Default Proxy Anymore (HTTP Debugger Protection)
-- Only one login, removed "free login"
+- Removed Free Login
+- General Code Improvements

 ## Disclaimer:
 I don't recommend using this for your applications, this was just created for fun.